Power Morcellator Overview

 - A lawsuit filed in Florid by a female patient with no signs or symptoms of cancer who underwent hysterectomy to remove fibroids.
 After the procedure, it was discovered that power morcellation spread endometrial stromal sarcoma cancer throughout her abdominal cavity.
 Her life expectance and quality of life has been dramatically reduced.

-Lawyers for the plaintiffs are claiming that the company knew of risks and failed to adequately warn patients or medical personnel of the increased dangers of power morcellator use.
+The plaintiffs and representing lawyers claim that the company knew of and failed to warn patients and the medical community of the increased risk of cancer development following power morcellator use.
+Plaintiffs also claim that the companies failed to make the devices safe for their intended use.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.